brendankenny/vitals-flow/README.md

 ## Plugin with interaction runner and hacked perf section

-With some knowledge of how the Lighthouse performance section is special-cased for rendering, we can also make a nice web vitals output that replaces the normal Performance section with our lab-based "field" metrics.
-It requires only passing in a flag:
+With some knowledge of how the Lighthouse performance section is special-cased for rendering, the interaction runner can also make a web vitals output that replaces the normal Performance section with our lab-based "field" metrics.
+It requires only passing in an extra flag:

 ```diff
 diff --git a/examples/interaction-runner-report.js b/examples/interaction-runner-report.js